OpenMedFr/desiderata/README.md

 The Open Medieval French (OpenMedFr) initiative aims to publish open, plain text versions of works written over four centuries of Medieval French.
-In the beginning this means texts deriving from a digitized copy of a book, processed by OCR and then corrected and annotated by hand.
+In the beginning this means texts deriving from a digitized copy of a public domain book, processed by OCR and then corrected and annotated by hand.

 With such plain text versions at their disposal, scholars can use the texts